Yuan Shikai

-Yuan's desire for dictatorial power brought him into conflict with the National Assembly and the Kuomintang (KMT), provoking a second revolution which was decisively crushed.
-He then outlawed the KMT and dissolved the National Assembly.
-In December 1915, in an attempt to further secure his rule, Yuan restored the monarchy and proclaimed himself as the Hongxian Emperor.
-The move was met with widespread opposition from the general populace, many of his closest supporters in the Beiyang Army, as well as foreign governments.
-Several military governors and provinces rose in open rebellion.
-In March 1916, Yuan formally abdicated and restored the Republic, having been emperor for only 83 days.
+In 1913, Yuan's alleged involvement in the assassination of Song Jiaoren and the reorganisation loan affair provoked Sun Yat-sen's Second Revolution, which was decisively crushed.
+He then outlawed the Kuomintang, dissolved the National Assembly, and replaced the provisional constitution.
+In December 1915, Yuan proclaimed himself Hongxian Emperor, provoking the National Protection War.
+In March 1916, faced with widespread opposition to his monarchy, Yuan abdicated and restored the Republic, having been emperor for only 83 days.
 He died of kidney failure in June at the age of 56, leaving behind a significantly weakened Beiyang government and a fragmented political landscape, which soon plunged China into a period of warlordism.